vinicius-shk/Front-End-Online-Store/README.md

 # Front End Online Store

-This project is a online store that uses public API to fetch products data.
-The application is built with JavaScript and React, styled with SASS and Tailwind.
+This project is an online store that uses public API to fetch product data.
+The application is built with JavaScript and React, and styled with SASS and Tailwind.

 You can check a deployed version of this project [here](https://vinicius-shk-front-end-online-store.vercel.app)